-1. Your full name: 2.
-Describe briefly the type of dispute resolution services you provide: 3.
-Your office address, telephone, fax and email: 4.
-Your residence address, telephone, fax and email (not required but desired): 5.
-Your place and date of birth: 6.
-Your undergraduate and legal education (degrees obtained, schools, and years): 7.
-State and year in which you were originally admitted to the Bar: 8.
-Subsequent state and federal bar admissions and the year of admission: 9.
-The College Bylaws state that "any person who has substantially met the qualifications as described in Article II, Section 3 for a period of not less than twenty years (or such shorter period of time as the Board of Governors may from time to time establish), devoting at least fifty percent (50%) of his or her time to the practice of labor and/or employment law, shall be eligible for election as a Fellow and to have all the rights and privileges of Fellows."
-Please attach a resume or CV which includes specific dates and descriptions of your work in the labor and employment law field to demonstrate you meet this requirement.
+- 1. Your full name: - 2.
+Academic titles you have held, starting with the most recent: - 3.
+Your office address, telephone, fax and email: - 4.
+Your residence address, telephone, fax and email (not required but desired): - 5.
+Your place and date of birth: - 6.
+Your undergraduate and legal education (degrees obtained, schools, and years): - 7.
+State and year in which you were originally admitted to the Bar: - 8.
+Subsequent state and federal bar admissions and the year of admission:

+9. The College Bylaws state that "any person who has substantially met the qualifications as described in Article II, Section 3 for a period of not less than twenty years (or such shorter period of time as the Board of Governors may from time to time establish), devoting at least fifty percent (50%) of his or her time to the practice of labor and/or employment law, shall be eligible for election as a Fellow and to have all the rights and privileges of Fellows."

+Please attach resume or CV which includes specific dates and descriptions of your work in the labor and employment law field to demonstrate you meet this requirement.
 A firm bio does not meet the requirement.
 A maximum of three years in a judicial clerkship position, during the first three years of practice, may count towards the twenty-year requirement that must be met by a candidate.

-10. Bar association memberships and offices you have held: 11.
-Please provide your Martindale Hubbell rating if you have one: 12.
-Memberships and offices in other legal and dispute resolution organizations: (For each organization, provide specific information about your service including duties performed, time commitment, roles and positions held.)
-13. List any additional professional organizations to which you have been admitted: (For each professional organization, provide specific information about your service including duties performed, time commitment, roles and positions held.)
-14. Publications you consider significant or relevant: (For each publication, include where and when it was published and your role in the drafting, editing and publication process.)
-15. Speeches or presentations regarding labor and employment law to bar and similar organizations you consider significant or relevant: (For each speech or presentation, include specific information about the audience and your time commitment and role in preparation and delivery.)
-16. List any community related organizations that you belong to: (For each, provide specific information about your service including duties performed, time commitment, roles and positions held.)
+- 10. Bar association memberships and offices you have held: - 11.
+Memberships and offices in other academic and legal organizations (For each organization, provide specific information about your service including duties performed, time commitment, roles and positions held.): - 12.
+List all labor and employment law publications (For each publication, include where and when it was published and your role in the drafting, editing and publication process.): - 13.
+List all court opinions citing your publications: - 14.
+Significant presentations on labor and employment law to bar and similar organizations (For each presentation, include specific information about the audience and your time commitment and role in preparation and delivery.):

-- 17. Do you know of any complaint that has been made against you to any ethics committee of the bar, or with any dispute resolution agency or professional organization or of any disciplinary action against you?
-If so, state the nature of the grievance, the name of the committee, the disposition thereof and any other facts that should be considered by the College in understanding the nature of the complaint and any mitigating circumstances that explain whether the complaint has/had any merit. - Have any sanctions been imposed against you by a court or arbitration agency or professional organization?
-If so, state the name of the case in which the sanction was ordered, the court or arbitral forum in which the case was pending, the basis for the sanction, the type of sanction imposed, and any other facts that should be considered by the College. - 18.
-Please indicate any other information that may appear to reflect unfavorably on the consideration of you as a Fellow and, on a separate sheet, any explanation you would like the College to consider.
+- 15. List any community related organizations that you belong to: (For each, provide specific information about your service including duties performed, time commitment, roles and positions held.) - 16.
+Do you know of any complaint that has been made against you to any ethics committee of the bar, or of any disciplinary action against you?
+If so, state the nature of the grievance, the name of the committee, the disposition thereof and any other facts that should be considered by the College in understanding the nature of the complaint and any mitigating circumstances that explain whether the complaint has/had any merit.

+Have any sanctions been imposed against you by a court or arbitrator?
+If so, state the name of the case in which the sanction was ordered, the court or arbitral forum in which the case was pending, the basis for the sanction, the type of sanction imposed, and any other facts that should be considered by the College.

+17. Please indicate any other information which may appear to reflect unfavorably on the consideration of you as a Fellow and, on a separate sheet, any explanation you would like the College to consider.

-\\PLEASE READ THE REFERENCE INSTRUCTIONS IN THEIR ENTIRETY\\
+PLEASE READ THE REFERENCE INSTRUCTIONS IN THEIR ENTIRETY